Theme

 OpenOats is a GitHub project presented around conversational meeting note-taking and more responsive capture of meeting context.

 The repository presents OpenOats as a meeting assistant focused on note-taking and interaction.
-This page is a factual editorial overview for reference, not an endorsement or exhaustive review.
-Project terms and usage conditions can differ, so readers should review the original materials independently.
+This page is a starting point, not a recommendation.
+Check the original source before relying on the resource.

 What it is